 Autobutler guides you and your car safely through the winter.
 Winter is coming and it might be time to prepare your car for the changes in the weather.
 Autobutler provides you with an overview of what needs to be checked.
 Some of it you can check yourself and other things might require you to get an expert opinion.

 In order to ensure you and your passenger's safety as well as to avoid extra wear and tear on your car we suggest you follow these tips from Autobutler.

 We recommend to be prepared for the worst by always having a reflective vest, blankets, a warning triangle, a flashlight, a shovel, your cell phone, gloves, a windscreen ice scraper, a tow rope and jump leads in your car when driving during the winter.
 This is especially important for longer trips where snow may affect your driving.

-The professional winter checkThe winter weather may affect your car in several ways, and to prevent damage on your car you might need to get professional help.
+The winter weather may affect your car in several ways, and to prevent damage on your car you might need to get professional help.
 Winter tyres, undersealing, paint sealant, oil change and check of the battery may be things that you are unable to do yourself, but they may still be essential for your car enduring the winter.

 The extra water and salt in the winter provides good conditions for rust and corrosion that can attack the small stone chippings in the paint gained from driving in sleet.
 Furthermore, the low temperatures may make the battery lose voltage.

 Longer drives affects the car's tyres.
 If your car's tyres are worn, or if the wheels are not aligned, you should check with your mechanic if it's time to get your tyres and/or wheels fixed.

 If, for any reason, the tyres have skewed angles or the car's tyre tracking is out of balance, the following happens:

 - This results in greater driving uncertainty because the car's steering does not work properly.